jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 > *Program to interfaces, not implementations*

-The Template Method may be easier to spot in the wild compared to Strategy as it's statically defined (via Inheritance).
-However, Strategy can offer a lot more flexibility in regards to design and run-time behavior.
+The Template Method may be easier to spot in the wild compared to Strategy as it's statically defined (via Inheritance), the Strategy pattern can offer a lot more flexibility in regards to design and run-time behavior.

 ## References